aav7fl/website/_posts/2020-07-26-appliance-notifications-through-vibration-and-power.md

 When I see most people use a vibration sensor to track the dryer status, they consider the dryer as `running` when the vibration sensor is _first_ triggered.
 After `15s` without any re-triggers, they mark the dryer status as `done`.

 This might be fine for people that have their dryer in a closet hidden in the back room.
 For me, the dryer is in a high traffic room.
 This means it is easy to bump the dryer sensor and create a false positive event.
-Other concerns include large thunder strikes and the nearby semi-trucks from a busy road who are known to set off car alarms.
+Other concerns include large thunder strikes and the nearby semi-trucks from a busy road that are known to set off car alarms.

 To avoid false positives, I decided to treat the vibration sensor like a `pulse counter`.
 I then take a `moving median window` of the `pulse counter` rate to eliminate any outliers that are not producing consistent vibration.